BorisMorel/LdapBundle/README.md

 **Note:**

-> If are not set the optional parameters have default values.
+> If are not set, the optional parameters have default values.
 > You can disable this ; Just set parameter to NULL.

 ``` yaml